 You’ve moved past the point of considering a divorce and think it may be time to take action, but what should you do now?
 While television has sensationalized divorce and made contested, messy divorces a part of popular culture, the divorce lawyers at Conniff Law Offices believe in collaborative divorce and mediation, with litigation as a last resort.
 You have now already taken your first steps toward starting a new life: researching divorce attorneys and how to file for divorce.
-Read on to learn what to do next.
+Read on to learn what to do next when preparing for divorce.

 In a collaborative divorce or a mediated divorce, your first step in the divorce process is to reach out to an attorney trained in the Collaborative Law Process or an attorney with mediation training.